InfinityBowman/ai-docs-editor/README.md

 A local markdown editor with live preview and DOCX export, designed for AI-assisted document editing.

 Edit markdown files with your favorite AI coding assistant (Claude Code, Cursor, GitHub Copilot, etc.) and see changes instantly in your browser.
-Export to professionally-formatted Word documents when ready.
+Export to properly formatted Word documents when ready for upload to Google Docs or viewing in Word.

 ## Features